TeslaGov/ngx-http-auth-jwt-module/README.md

 # Build Requirements
 This module depends on the [JWT C Library](https://github.com/benmcollins/libjwt)

-Unfortunately, this library cannot handle grants that are not strings.
-In the JWT Spec, some grants, such as "exp" and "iat" are supposed to be stored as integers, not strings.
-If the JWT is created by another library and an exp is set as an integer, this library will return NULL when you try to get that grant.
-I forked the library and submitted a pull request.
-For now, you should use [TeslaGov fork of the JWT C Library](https://github.com/TeslaGov/libjwt)

 Transitively, that library depends on a JSON Parser called [Jansson](https://github.com/akheron/jansson) as well as the OpenSSL library.

 # NGINX Directives